 How Long Do Potatoes Last?

 Potatoes have one of the longest shelf lives among veggies.
 They obviously don’t last as long as garlic or onions, but still, they last quite some time.
 And as usual, the better storage conditions you provide, the longer they keep.

 If you’re among the lucky ones who have access to a cold basement, your potatoes can sit there for up to 3 to 5 months, depending on the variety.

 In my own experience, they often last even a week or so longer in quite okay quality (if it’s not the middle of a hot summer).
-Sprouts show up, and the spuds will start to lose their firmness, but they’re definitely good enough to cook with.
+Sprouts show up, and the spuds start to lose their firmness, but they’re definitely good enough to cook with.
 That’s just my personal opinion though, so take it with a grain of salt.

 Last but not least, different varieties of potatoes and seasons play a role too.
 Some last longer, others a bit shorter, and if it’s hot and humid outside, potatoes won’t keep as long as in the winter.

 - Keep potatoes at a cool place, but do not refrigerate them

-- Sprouting potatoes are not but, just cut the sprouts and enjoy them like you usually do
+- Sprouting potatoes are not bust, just cut the sprouts and enjoy them like you usually do

 - Cut out any green spots on the surface

 - Potatoes usually last 2 weeks or more at room temperature; if the temperature is lower, they should retain quality for longer